 You're likely to get the best deals when you buy more than two items from a vendor, or you buy something relatively expensive.

 How much discount can you get?
-Maybe as much as 20% off.
-For one or two inexpensive or moderately-priced items, a 10%-15% discount is good.
-Being polite and smiling will help your chances; being rude and unpleasant most definitely will not.
+Around 20% is a good goal.
+For one or two inexpensive or moderately-priced items, a 10%-15% discount is decent.
+Being polite and smiling will help your chances; being rude, unpleasant, or insistent that the vendor should meet your demands most definitely will not.

-As with any negotiations, know your spending limit before you start bargaining and be willing to walk away if the vendor doesn't meet your price.
+As with any negotiations, know your spending limit before you start bargaining, have a decent idea of what the item is worth, and be willing to walk away if the vendor doesn't meet your price.

 Most sellers in the indoor markets speak at least some English; among the street vendors, English skills vary.
 If you can muster even a few words of French, do so in order to be polite, and simply write your proposed price (in Euros) on a piece of paper.